 To give an example, we analyse the simulated, pre-processed gaze and pupil data for our simple experimental paradigm.
 We show how to fit generalised mixed-effect models to looking time and saccadic latency to test our original hypothesis that infants are more motivated to predict the appearance of a more complex (and hence more interesting) stimulus.
 We show how to check whether our models respect the assumptions of independence, homoscedasticity, normality of residuals, and linearity.
 Then, we show how to perform the relevant statistical tests and plot the results.

-The example results are depicted in Figure NNN for gaze data, and Figure NNN for pupillometry.
+The example results are depicted in Figure 4 for gaze data, and Figure 5 for pupillometry.
 We show that in our simulated data, over time, “infants” look faster at the more complex target stimulus, which would indicate a greater motivation to learn to predict the complex stimulus over the simple one.
 Regarding looking time, we show that they look at the more complex stimulus for longer, which would indicate greater interest in the complex stimulus compared to the simple one.
 Finally, we show that their baseline-corrected pupil size during the cue presentation is greater for the cue that is predictive of the complex stimulus.
 This indicates they expect to gather more information by looking at the complex target stimulus.
 Beyond a focus on these group-level results, we also show how to use random intercepts and slopes to look at individual variability in these effects.

-[add figure with model checks]

-[add figure with results]